Logiqx/wsw-results/docs/tech/usage.md

 To gain an insight into what occurs during the processing, reading the [diagnostics](diagnostics.md) section is highly recommended.

-Note: It usually takes around 10 seconds in total to run all of the reports for 1998 to 2021.
+Note: It usually takes around 10 seconds in total to run all of the WSW reports for 1998 to 2021.